 Comparison with semi-supervised methods.
-We now compare the proposed approach with a series of state-of-the-art semi-supervised segmentation approaches including: UA-MT (Yu et al., 2019), GLMI (Peng et al., 2021) and SSCO (Wang et al., 2020).
+We now compare the proposed approach with a series of state-of-the-art semi-supervised segmentation approaches including: UA-MT (Yu et al., 2019), GLMI (Peng et al., 2021) and SSCO (Wang et al., 2021).
 UA-MT is an established method to benchmark semisupervised segmentation approaches, whereas GLMI and SSCO have recently demonstrated superior performance over the existing literature.
+We carefully tune the hyper-parameters and report the best performance for each method.
+For each semi-supervised method, we fixed the number of labeled and unlabeled training examples in each mini-batch to 4 as this yield consistent results.
+For UA-MT, the consistency weight is set to 0.1 and increased by a Gaussian ramp-up function during the first 100 epochs.
+For GLMI (Peng et al., 2021), the three balancing weights for controlling the relative contributions of global mutual information (MI), local MI and consistency loss are set to 1.0, 0.1 and 10.0, respectively.
+To evaluate SSCO, the light-weight architecture ENet used in the original implementation (Wang et al., 2021) is replaced by UNet for a fair comparison in our experiments.
+The values for the hyper-parameters are the same as those reported in (Wang et al., 2021), as it empirically worked well in our experiment.
+For detailed parameter search for each method, please refer to Section Appendix B in the Supplemental materials.
 Table 3 reports the results from this study.
 We can observe that, under the same conditions, our approach significantly outperforms SSL state-of-the-art methods, particularly in the scenarios where less labeled images are available.
-For example, when only 3 scans are fully labeled, our method significantly outperforms the recent method in (Wang et al., 2020), with a gap of nearly 10% in terms of DSC.
+For example, when only 3 scans are fully labeled, our method significantly outperforms the recent method in (Wang et al., 2021), with a gap of nearly 10% in terms of DSC.
 Even though one can argue that our method employs more supervision than these approaches, the cost of it is negligible, as extra labeled pixels could mimic the human behaviour of quickly drawing scribbles in a volumetric scan.